Sparsity promoting reconstructions via hierarchical prior models in diffuse optical tomography: Results and discussion

 \subsection{Reconstruction utilizing the uncorrelated Gaussian prior model}

 First, we tested the performance of the uncorrelated Gaussian prior with the standard gamma, inverse-gamma, and exponential hyperpriors.
-As the test phantom, we used a piecewise linear target with two inclusions of different sizes, which should be an ideal target for the sparsity promoting standard gamma and inverse-gamma hyperpriors. \\ First of all, we note that changing $\eta$ and $\beta$ parameters of the standard and inverse-gamma hyperpriors was not observed to have a significant effect on the reconstructions as long as the values were sufficiently small, i.e., $\eta<10^{-2}$ and $\beta<5$.
+As the test phantom, we used a piecewise constant target with two inclusions of different sizes, which should be an ideal target for the sparsity promoting standard gamma and inverse-gamma hyperpriors. \\ First of all, we note that changing $\eta$ and $\beta$ parameters of the standard and inverse-gamma hyperpriors was not observed to have a significant effect on the reconstructions as long as the values were sufficiently small, i.e., $\eta<10^{-2}$ and $\beta<5$.
 For larger values, the effect of the hyperpriors diminished.
 Thereby we only provide results with hyperparameter values $\eta = 10^{-4}$ and $\beta = 1.5$ and alter the hyperparameters $\vartheta$ and $\gamma$ instead.\\ For each of the hyperprior type, three different magnitudes of hyperparameters ($\vartheta$ and $\gamma$) were used: \textit{(i)} A \emph{low} value that provided only slight effect to the optimization problem, \textit{(ii)} an \emph{intermediate} value close to optimal, and \textit{(iii)} \emph{high} value strongly affecting on the optimization.
 The used hyperparameters $\vartheta$ and $\gamma$ are given in Table \ref{tab:hp_values}.
 The utilized $\vartheta$ values were chosen by using the cumulative distribution function (\ref{eq:cdf}) by assuming $|x_j-\mu|<M$ with $M\in\{0.3,\, 1,\, 10\}$ for standard gamma and $M\in\{0.3,\, 1,\, 5\}$ for inverse-gamma.
-The smallest $M$ value correspond to the \emph{low}, the middle to the \emph{intermediate} and the largest to the \emph{high}.
+The smallest $M$ value corresponds to the \emph{low}, the middle to the \emph{intermediate} and the largest to the \emph{high}.
 The mean $\mu$ of the uncorrelated Gaussian prior was set to be $0.01$ for the absorption and 1 for the reduced scattering.
-These values were also the true values of the background.
-Since the magnitude of the absorption values was assumed to be 100 times smaller than the reduced scattering values, $M$ values used for the absorption were the reduced scattering values $M$ divided by 100.
-For the same reason, the hyperparameters $\gamma$ (which sets the minimum variance in IAS iterations \eqref{eq:exp_analytical}) used for the absorption were 0.01\% of $\gamma$ used for the reduced scattering.
+These values were the true values of the background, which were also used as the initial guess for the optical parameters.
+A few additional experiments were run with initial values slightly deviating from the background values.
+However, the effect of the deviation was observed to be negligible.
+Additionally, for inverse-gamma hyperprior we experimented with the strategy suggested in \cite{calvetti2020sparse} to run a few iterations with standard gamma hyperprior and then switch to inverse-gamma hyperprior.
+However, we observed no significant effect on the performance of the inverse-gamma hyperprior.